What is scalping and how do you do it?

 - Transaction fees.
 Scalping requires conducting as many trades as possible.
-If the starting capital is not large enough trading fees can significantly reduce these already thin profits.
-Scalping traders should actively search for the lowest commission fees available and utilise these platforms.
+If the starting capital is not large enough, trading fees can significantly reduce these already thin profits.
+Scalping traders should actively search for the lowest commission fees available and use these platforms.

 Does scalping suit you?

 Scalping trading can be difficult for novice investors as it requires quick and decisive action without much consideration.
-There are definite rewards for those who move fast and are decisive and for the right investor scalping trading can be an effective strategy.
+There are definite rewards for those who move fast and are decisive.
+For the right investor, scalping trading can be an effective strategy.